jarviscanada/jarvis_data_eng_WilliamLiu/linux_sql/README.md

 # Linux Cluster Monitoring Agent

 # Introduction
-The Linux Cluster Monitoring Agent (LCMA) is a resource management tool that consistently records a system's CPU, memory and disk I/O consumption data.
+The Linux Cluster Monitoring Agent (LCMA) is a resource management tool that consistently records a system's CPU, memory, and disk I/O consumption data.
 The LCMA can be deployed multiple nodes on a Linux cluster, connected through a network switch.
-Each node is equipped with a linux-based operating system: CentOS 7, and share a PostgreSQL relational database management system (RDBMS) with the other nodes in the cluster.
-A number of bash scripts are constructed to set up the database instance through docker containers as well as collect and update the database with resource usage data over specified one-minute intervals.
+Each node is equipped with a Linux-based operating system: CentOS 7, and shares a PostgreSQL relational database management system (RDBMS) with the other nodes in the cluster.
+Several bash scripts are constructed to set up the database instance through docker containers as well as collect and update the database with resource usage data over specified one-minute intervals.
 The following include some of the key technologies used in this implementation:

 - Docker
 - Bash